Student and Family Handbook

 Enrollment

 Enrollment must be completed using the online enrollment system.
 Parents who already have a 622 Campus Parent account can enroll a new student in that account.
-New-to-622 families will use the enrollment center webpage or enroll in person at the District Education Center, 2520 East 12th Avenue, North St. Paul.
+New-to-622 families will use the enrollment webpage or enroll in person at the District Education Center, 2520 East 12th Avenue, North St. Paul.

 Searchable Boundary Map